 The products delivered at Ambiq® are built on the key principles that made the microprocessor so revolutionary in the first place: the idea of expanding possibilities while requiring less power and resources.
 In doing so, Ambiq responds to the priorities of the current market and develops microprocessors that set trends, enable faster technological advancements, and give users the features they’ve been asking for.

-The ultra-low power solutions at Ambiq, including SPOT® and the Apollo4 family of SoCs, reduce the power consumption of endpoint devices and make it a possibility for the billions of battery-powered, wireless IoT devices that exist around the globe.
+The ultra-low power solutions at Ambiq, including SPOT® and the Apollo4 family of SoCs, reduce the power consumption of edge devices and make it a possibility for the billions of battery-powered, wireless IoT devices that exist around the globe.